JorjaFox/website/_posts-old-blog/2018-03-08-guess-whos-staring-in-chiefs-by-carol-mendelsohn.md

 Seriously.
 I squeed.

-<em>Chiefs</em> is about three successful police chiefs in different precincts in L.A.
+_Chiefs_ is about three successful police chiefs in different precincts in L.A.
 County.
 Jorja will be Vicky, the Santa Monica Chief of Police.
-They rewrote the role <em>for her</em>.
+They rewrote the role _for her_.
 <blockquote>Stubborn and uncompromising, Vicky’s a bull in a china shop.
 She’s tough and focused — the type of person you’d pick to win in a fight.
 The mother of a 15-year-old and happily married to a software consultant, she is devoted to her family and to her job.

 -- <a href="http://deadline.com/2018/03/jorja-fox-cast-chiefs-cbs-pilot-csi-reunion-carol-mendelsohn-cbs-1202319808/">Deadline</a></blockquote>